Detect and Alert on Malicious Traffic: AI Security Log Viewer

 Monitor the AI traffic flow between the user apps and AI models.

-This page shows the use of AI Network flow logs to flag malicious traffic and correlate them with cloud assets discovered in the Strata Cloud Manager (SCM) Cloud Application Command Center.
+This page shows the use of AI Network flow logs to flag malicious traffic and correlate them with cloud assets discovered in the Strata Cloud Manager Cloud Application Command Center.

 Licensing Capacity Limit: Limited to processing up to 10K AI transactions per day per vCPU of AI Runtime Security instance.

-Where Can I Use This?
+Where Can I Use This?What Do I Need?

 • AI Runtime Security

-• Log in to SCM.
+• Log in to Strata Cloud Manager.

-Incidents and Alerts
+• Select Incidents and Alerts → Log Viewer.

-• Select
+• Select Firewall/AI Security.

 For each security event (Block or Alert) triggered by the AI Security profile, the traffic logs between server and client are logged.
 For instance, Data Leak Detection, URL Security Detection, and Prompt Injection Detection logs.
 The log includes traffic details such as the AI model name, CSP region name, AI model CSP region name, AI incident type, incident subtype, and the AI security profile name.
 You can also find the session ID, source, and destination details.